 Can a landlord require renters insurance?

 Yes, your landlord or rental company may require proof of renters insurance before you're permitted to move into an apartment or rental home.
-While renters insurance is not mandated by federal or state laws, landlords are typically able to require renters insurance to protect themselves against liability lawsuits.
+While renters insurance isn't mandated by federal or state law, landlords typically require renters insurance for an added layer of protection in case of a liability lawsuit.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.